ro0gr/ember-cli-page-object/guides/components.md

 title: Components
 ---

-Components is a way to describe some functional part of the DOM with a convenient API.
-You can compose a component from the other components, attributes and methods to achieve a great level of reusability.
+Describe some functional part of a DOM.

 * [Scopes](#scopes)
 * [Attributes](#attributes)